-At Bristal City Council, we value having a workforce as diverse as the city we serve.
-We therefore welcome, develop and pramate people from all sections of the community.
-All jobs are considered suitable for job-share unless otherwise specified.
+At Bristol City Council, we value having a workforce as diverse as the city we serve.
+We therefore welcome, develop and promote people from all sections of the community.
+All jobs are comidered suitable for job-share unless otherwise specified.

-THE SAFER MIDDLESBROUGH PARTNERSHIP PROVISION OF A COMMUNITY SUPPORT SERVICE FOR PEOPLE WITH DRUG AND ALCOHOL PROBLEMS Tender reference number: 55007/2006
+THE SAFER MIDDLESBROUGH PARTNERSHIP

+PROVISION OF A COMMUNITY SUPPORT SERVICE FOR PEOPLE WITH DRUG AND ALCOHOL PROBLEMS

+Tender reference number: \$5007/2006

-The Safer Middlesbrough Partnership is inviting expressions of interest from experienced organisations to provide a community support service for people with drag and alcohol problem.
+The Safer Middlesbrough Fartnership is inviting expressions of interest from experienced organisations to provide a community support service for people with drug and alcohol problems.
 The purpose of the service will be to support service users into accessing education, employment and training via services available locally.
 The service will be expected to have in depth knowledge and experience of working with this client group but also of the education, employment and training sector.
-The service will be have on depth knowledge and experience for braining sector.
-The service will be have on a successful plot scheme run locally, which involved supporting clients across the process from referral from brainerit agencies, assessment of employment/training meds and referral not with support) to appropriate services.
+The service will be based on a successful plot scheme run locally, which involved supporting clients across the process from referral from treatment agencies, assessment of employment/training needs and referral on twith support to appropriate services.

-For inclusion on the select tender list, suppliers must obtain a pre-qualification questionnaire which will require amongst other things, information about economic and financial standing, ability and technical competency and other general information.
-The pre-qualification questionnaire can be obtained via the routes outlined below and must be information blaze than 15th December 2006.
-A shortist of tenders will be obtained from the expressions of interest applications.
+For inclusion on the select tender list, suppliers must obtain a pre-qualification questionnaire which will require amongst other things, infurmation about economic and financial standing, ability and technical competency and other general information.
+The pre-qualification questionnaire can be obtained via the routes outlined below and must be infurmed no latter than 15th December 2006.
+A shortfast of tenders will be obtained from the expressions of interest applications.